-Make the ultimate defensive play
+Make the ultimate defensive play.

 While body checking gives players an advantage on the ice, off the ice, it can be a crucial defensive tactic to help stay ahead of cancer.
 Cancer remains the second leading cause of death in the US and a leading cause of death worldwide.

-AstraZeneca is committed to redefining cancer by following the science to understand cancer and all its complexities to discover, develop, and deliver life-changing treatments and increase the potential to save the lives of people around the world.
+AstraZeneca is committed to redefining cancer by following the science to understand cancer and all its complexities to discover, develop, and deliver potentially life-changing treatments and increase the potential to save the lives of people around the world.
 Since November 2023, AstraZeneca has teamed up with Hockey Fights Cancer™, a joint initiative with the National Hockey League (NHL) and the National Hockey League Players’ Association (NHLPA), on an important public health campaign to educate and empower the hockey community to Get Body Checked Against Cancer: Talk to your doctor about your risk factors and available cancer screenings that are right for you.

 Know your screening options